LucasJG1994/Astro8-VM/README.md

  25. SWPC
  26. HLT

  **Instructions that require more than 12 bits do not need to use (SET/HERE) instructions.
-Just add the number after the instructions**
+Just add the number after the instructions.
+EDIT: You can use SET specifically for injecting values into the ROM before being loaded into the CPU RAM.**

  **Number systems supported**
  1. Hex